-An inventory list shows all of the inventory you currently own and its approximate resale value, as opposed to the retail value.
-The resale value accounts for the fact that after liquidating the inventory, your institution would likely have to sell it for less than what your customers would pay.
+An inventory list shows all of the inventory you currently own and its approximate resale value instead of the retail value.
+The resale value accounts for the fact that your institution would likely have to sell it for less than what your customers would pay after liquidating the inventory.

 3. Check Other Outstanding Debts